Gordon-Meade/thebearadirectoryblog/README.md

 > User

--This is a Django predefined class incorporating an email & password to login
+-This is a Django predefined class incorporating an username & password to login